1.2.20.1 Exascale Volumes

 Each volume is created in a user-specified vault.
 You can also optionally specify the physical media type used to store the volume.
 By default, volumes are stored on hard disk drives (HC media type).

 Unlike regular Exascale files, volumes are not subject to access controls defined by user privileges and ACLs.
-Consequently, volume administration tasks (attachment, detachment, modification, and so on) must be performed by the volume creator or an Exascale cluster administrator (having the cl_admin privilege).
+Consequently, volume administration tasks (attachment, detachment, modification, and so on) must be performed by the volume owners or an Exascale cluster administrator (having the cl_admin privilege).

 Related Topics